sitamgithub-MSIT/well-being/README.md

 ﻿# Well-Being

-This project aims to reduce neonatal and under 5 mortality rates by the year 2030 through information dissemination and raising awareness.
+This project aims to reduce neonatal and under-5 mortality rates by the year 2030 through information dissemination and raising awareness.
 It utilizes an Artificial Conversational Entity powered by the Gemini API.

 ## Tech Stack